Inspire! Resources: ENCOURAGE!

 Encourage!
 Leading Women Engineers Encourage the Next Generation is part of the Inspire!
 Educational Video Collection, based on Dr. Laura Ettinger’s game-changing work for the National Science Foundation that captures the essence of trailblazing American women in engineering, and aims to inspire middle school and early high school students to pursue the STEM fields.

 At 4 minutes and 40 seconds running time, it is a short and poignant tool that will capture the attention of its young audience and provide the opportunity for important discussions on topics such as stereotypes, confidence, and overcoming obstacles.

-The following discussion guide is for teachers, guidance counselors, Scout leaders, parents and others to use with middle school and early high school students to accompany this video.
+Discussion prompts are included here for teachers, guidance counselors, Scout leaders, parents and others to use with middle school and early high school students to accompany this video.

 Watching the Video